Q: Why do Christians baptize?

 Q: When can I get baptize?

 Baptism is a public event for the whole family of God to celebrate, and all of our brothers and sisters in Christ should be welcome to participate.
-Crossroads recognizes this public event in two settings, our Sunday worship service and during a missional community gathering.
-If, however, getting baptized in one of these public setting is the only thing keeping you from becoming baptized, please contact Michelle Scavo at m.scavo@iamcrossroads.org and other arrangements can be made.
+Normally Crossroads recognizes this public event in our Sunday worship service, however, getting baptized in a public setting is the only thing keeping you from becoming baptized, please contact please contact Pastor Kaila and arrangements can be made.

 Q: What do I need to do to sign up for a baptism?

-If you would like to schedule a baptism at Crossroads, please contact Michelle Scavo at m.scavo@iamcrossroads.org and she will arrange a meeting with you and Pastor Kaila to discuss baptism and plan your baptism.
+If you would like to schedule a baptism at Crossroads, please contact Pastor Kaila to discuss baptism and plan your baptism.